 Finally, we observe that while MANETs are of great theoretical interest, their practical impact has been modest; they are almost unknown, for example, in corporate environments.
 They appear most useful in emergency situations, rural settings, and settings where the conventional infrastructure network has failed or been disabled.

-Routing in MANETs can be done either at the LAN layer, using physical addresses, or at the IP layer with some minor bending of the rules.
+Routing in MANETs can be done either at the LAN layer, using physical addresses, or at the IP layer with some minor bending (below) of the rules.